XRPLF/xrpl-dev-portal/content/references/http-websocket-apis/public-api-methods/clio-methods/nft_history.md

 <!-- MULTICODE_BLOCK_END -->

-With the `binary` parameter set to true, you receive a compact response that uses hex strings.
+With the `binary` parameter set to _true_, you receive a compact response that uses hex strings.
 It's not human readable, but much more concise.

 <!-- MULTICODE_BLOCK_START -->